GreenSaladLeaf/Bike-Share/README.md

 - **Casual riders on docked bikes** have the longest average trip duration (49 minutes), likely due to the nature of docked bike usage, where riders may be more inclined to take longer trips, especially for one-time or less frequent uses.
 - **Members** tend to have shorter and more efficient trips, regardless of bike type.
 This suggests that members use the service more frequently and for shorter, routine trips compared to casual riders, whose trips tend to be longer or less regular.

-Distance Travelled: Identifying patterns in trip distance across different areas and ride types.
-Trip Distance: Calculate the average or distribution of trip distances.
-To understand whether trips are typically short or long, and the geographical reach of the bike share system.
-- typical distance traveled per ride(median):
+### Trip Distance Analysis
+This analysis explores trip distances to assess Cyclistic's geographical reach and user behavior.
+- Overall Trends: Are trips typically short or long?
+- Rider and Bike Type Breakdown: How do distances vary by rider type (casual vs. member) and bike type (classic, docked, electric)?

+#### Overall Trip Distance
+The median and average distances for all trips provide an overview of the typical distances traveled.
+- **Median Trip Distance**:
 ```sql
 SELECT DISTINCT
   ROUND(PERCENTILE_CONT(distance_meters,0.5) OVER()) AS median_distance_meters